 As the ‘help list’ grew and resources were added, so did the need to invest more time to ensure that initiative could take form.
 In week two of the project, YouX Ventures' Jason Goodman and Teija Bean came on board to build a digital home for what would become the Help List.

-Over the past few weeks, Marianne has rapidly evolved the spreadsheet into a more accessible and refined online resource for the broader technology sector to come together to find and share resources to help one another get through this crisis.
+Marianne has rapidly evolved the spreadsheet into a more accessible and refined online resource for the broader technology sector to come together to find and share resources to help one another get through this crisis.